SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 ### Security Audit
-  All applications sent to Spin are automatically audited at the API to ensure that they follow our security requirements, which are outlined in the Spin Implementation Guide.
-The Rancher CLI will print an error if an application breaks one of the security requirements, which will look similar to the following error:
+  All applications sent to Spin are automatically audited at the API to ensure that they follow our security requirements, which are outlined below.
+If an application breaks one of our security standards, the Rancher CLI will print an error such as the following:

     $ rancher stop NotMyStack
     error NotMyStack: Bad response statusCode [401].
 Status [401 Unauthorized].
 Body: [message=you don't own stack NotMyStack] from [https://rancher.spin.nersc.gov/v2-beta/projects/1a5/services/NotMyStack]